metapolator/metapolator/Coding style and substance.md

     "use strict";

     /**
-     * Creating not anonymous functions has sometimes benefits
+     * Creating named functions has some benefits:
-     *   - In many interpreters the functions `name` property is set to
+     *   - In many interpreters the function’s `name` property is set to
      *     the name of the function, which can be handy for debugging.
      *     `function hello(){}.name === 'hello'`
-     *     I mostly use this to get the name of the constructor of an object
+     *     This can also be used to get an object’s constructor’s name
      *     `object.constructor.name` but for some cases it might be useful
      *     to have this available for functions, too.
-     *   - You can reference such a function before it was declared, the
+     *   - You can reference such a function before it is declared, the
-     *     parser knows how to handle that (I don't know if this is a benefit).
+     *     parser knows how to handle that.
      */
     function writeStuff(){}
     function readStuff(){